 “Buy here, pay here” dealerships often attract customers who are already in a bit of a financial bind — and the steep terms of these deals can just exacerbate existing money problems.

-But even if you have poor credit, it’s possible to find alternative vehicle financing options that offer much fairer terms and lower interest rates.
+But even if you have poor credit, it’s possible to find alternative vehicle financing options that offer much fairer terms and lower rates.

 “In general, dealers and lenders are not required to offer the best rates available,” says the CFPB.
 “Even if you have poor or no credit, it may be worth it to see if there is a bank, credit union, or another dealer that is willing to make a loan to you.”